10 Best Sleeping Pads for Backpacking in 2024

 Where to shop

-• What we like: Durable valve, easiest to inflate, compresses down super small
+• Pros: Durable valve, easiest to inflate, compresses down super small

-The Sea to Summit Ultralight Insulated Sleeping Pad is one of the best and most well-reviewed sleeping pads.
+The Sea to Summit Ultralight Insulated Air Sleeping Mat is one of the best and most well-reviewed sleeping pads.
 It’s a lightweight and durable pad that’s easy to transport in and out of the carry bag.

-One of the best features of this sleeping pad is that you can use the stuff sack to blow up the pad.
-You hook the stuff sack up to the valve, then you scoop up some air into the stuff sack, roll down the top, and it forces air into the sleeping pad.
+One of the best features of this sleeping pad is that I can use the stuff sack to blow up the pad.
+I hook the stuff sack up to the valve, then I scoop up some air into the stuff sack, roll down the top, and force air into the sleeping pad.
 It takes less than a minute to fill up, and all your friends will be jealous as they huff and puff to blow their pads up.
-Using the stuff sack also reduces the amount of condensation build up inside the pad.
+Using the stuff sack also reduces the amount of condensation built up inside the pad.

 The valve on this sleeping pad is also one of the most durable valves on the market which is pretty huge considering valves are where common leakage happens.